-The Business Office will return such fees as are refundable according to the schedule shown under the "Fees" section of this catalog.
+The Business Office will return such fees as are refundable according to the schedule shown under "Fees".
 After the penalty-free period the instructor may assign a grade of "F" for courses at the time of withdrawal.

 A student may not withdraw after the published deadline.
 A student who leaves without withdrawing officially will receive a grade of "F" in all courses, will forfeit all refundable fees, and is not relieved of outstanding financial debts.